PSP-Archive/unofficial-gpSP-kai/README.md

 10) Loading the certain .cht file will show you the cheats that are in that .cht file.
 You can disable/enable those cheats in the menu.

+## Comparison

+<b><i>TempGBA-mod vs Uo gpSP kai</b></i>

+TempGBA-mod, I was wondering which emulator is better, im saying this because the video quality in tempGBA's "150% SW" mode, make the video output look much cleaner, dunno what exactly is the difference between it and "GU" (which looks a lot like the video output gpSP has) but just looks better. i also noticed that pokemon fire red and ultra violet dont tell me that the 1m chip isnt there, does tempGBA support 1m saves while gpSP doesn't? nvm, figured out that tempGBA has a rudimentary version of this, each game has its own control profile why is it that neither emulator saves the CPU frenquency i set it to? <--- figured out how to make tempGBA do it, gpSP seemingly cant do it.
+UO gpSP Kai to be the fastest.
+It does support 1M saves too.
+Here's the latest version: [Uo gpSP kai mod 3.5](http://www.mediafire.com/file/daukxkdjmpjat94/uo_gpsp_kai_latest.tar.lzma/file) i said regarding 1m saves is that for some reason they gave me an error in gpSP but not on tempGBA, so if the support is there, why doesnt it work?
+TempGBA is supposed to have better compatibility / less glitches for some games than gpSP (e.g. Golden Sun).
+The speed, as far I could see back when I used gpSP is about the same.

+As for the "GU" output, that's supposed to be accelerated video (=faster), whereas SW is software, which should probably be slower, although theoretically more accurate (less glitches).
+I use GU all the time though, and have yet to find a game that has any problem with it.

 ## Changes Log

 -<b>Unofficial gpSP Kai 3.4 Test 4 Build 230</b>